priyankamandikal/wikireview/README.md

 $ sudo apt-get install virtualenv
 ```

-To run the application on your system, clone this GitHub repository into your local PC using the following command in the terminal:<br>
+To run the application on your system, clone this GitHub repository onto your local PC using the following command in the terminal:<br>
 ```
 $ git clone https://github.com/priyankamandikal/wikireview.git
 ```